 Plus, it would not be a good type of weight loss.

-Later in this report, I will show you the right types of food in combinations in which you can eat and induce fat burning while maintaining lean muscle mass.
+Later in this report, I will show you the right types of food in combinations which you can eat and induce fat-burning while maintaining lean muscle mass.

 But first let’s start with step 1.

 The first step is to calculate how many calories you burn each day.

 Many people are more active than others, as some may have office jobs, while others may be on their feet all day and get a lot of physical activity.

 Also some people have a slower metabolism than others

 Everyone’s caloric maintenance level is different.
 So you need to find out what your caloric level is for fat burning.

 Step 1: Find Your Caloric Maintenance Level